 Imagine this foreigner daring to approach this Jewish Messiah (Matthew 15:21-28).

 It’s said of Albert Dürer that he sharpened the wit and talent of all he met.
-He brought the best out in them.
+He brought out the best that was in them.
 You’ve met people I hope who made you feel you had something worth saying, an opinion worthy of a hearing or an insight that added something to the matter under consideration.
 Don’t you love such people?
 The way they carry themselves, the way they treat people; the very way they look at people as they listen to them—all of that makes us dare to speak to them.
 They bring it out of us in part because they build no walls of self-importance around themselves.
-They bring it out of us because they seem to make themselves available to us, as though they leaned over to us in a crowd and asked us, “And what do you think about all that?”
-And then they listened with sincere interest.
+They bring it out of us because they make themselves available to us, as though they leaned over to us in a crowd and asked us, “And what do you think about all that?”
+And then they listen with sincere interest.

-This Sidonian-Greek woman had heard of Israel’s Messiah, the son of David, and the stories she heard about Him were such that she followed Him and his group calling out to Him for pity and help.
+This Sidonian-Greek woman had heard of Israel’s Messiah, the son of David, and the stories she heard about Him were such that she followed Him and His group calling out to Him for pity and help.
 Do you suppose that would have happened to Hitler or Stalin?
 (I’ll never forget if I live to be 900 seeing, in a documentary, Jews arriving (I think) in the death-camps when a woman (maybe in her fifties) approached a Nazi officer to ask if she could remain with her aged and feeble father rather than be separated.
 He turned, looked at her for a second or two and ferociously lashed her across the face with the riding-crop he was carrying.
 The pain must have been excruciating but it was the look on her face that stuck with me—a look of astonished and frightened protest as if she had said, “Please, I was only asking if……”